documendous/docrepox/docrepo/apps/ddocs/markdown/templates/Contributing-Documendous.md

 ### Form Rendering

 Use Django forms to define fields that will be used in your form.
-On the templating side, use django-widget-tweaks to render them.
+On the templating side, use django-widget-tweaks to render them unless manual rendering is absolutely necessary.

+---

 ### Javascript

-Consider using other libraries like HTMX or Alpine.js to minimize standard Javascript usage where possible.
+Use libraries like HTMX or Alpine.js to minimize standard Javascript usage where possible.
+Using vanilla Javascript is ok when needed but must be refactored to the appropriate javascript file.

 #### HTMX

 For use of AJAX type calls and functions especially from UI elements, consider using HTMX.

+---

 ### Helper scripts